sijakret/lit-transition/doc/guide/04-css-transitions.md

 is nested in the flow.

 > If you use `display: block`, a node will fill the whole line.
-> If you remove it from the flow by setting `postion: relatve|absolute`
+> If you remove it from the flow by setting `position: fixed|absolute`
 > the extends of the object may change drastically.
 > If this is not desired, try `display: inline-block` to make the
 > DOM Node keep more of its geometry!